em-cl/IoT-Project/README.md

 >Optional for comfort

-I use vs code and Visual studio for the familiar key binds which gives that are ergonomic.
+I use vs code and Visual Studio for the familiar key binds and user interface and functionality.
 (Free!)
 I also recomend to try the free VsVim 2022, Add New File and Editor Guidelines extensions in visual studio.
+if you have the money for it the best extension for speeding up the coding process you can get for Visual Studio is Reesharper.
+That said, you don't need Reesharper to build a small project like this.

 >Required